-\end{theorem} \begin{remark} In \citet{kennedy2017non}, they just set $q(A)\equiv 1$.
-We calculate the EIF for general $q(a)$ for two reasons.
-First, the EIF for $q(a)$ originally concerns both investigation and generalization.
-Second, by Proposition~\ref{prop: non-existence of a URWF}, a URWF may not exist for $\mathring{\mathcal{A}}$.
-In such cases, we introduce $q(a)$ to restrict the range of values, so that $\pi(Z,L)$ only needs to be a URWF over the support of $q(a)$, rather than over $\mathring{\mathcal{A}}$. \end{remark}
+\end{theorem} \begin{remark} In \citet{kennedy2017non}, they simply set $q(A) \equiv 1$.
+Here, we derive the EIF for a general $q(a)$ because, as shown in Proposition~\ref{prop: non-existence of a URWF}, a URWF may not exist over $\mathring{\mathcal{A}}$.
+In such cases, introducing $q(a)$ effectively restricts the range of values, so that $\pi(Z,L)$ only needs to be a URWF over the support of $q(a)$, rather than over the entire $\mathring{\mathcal{A}}$. \end{remark}